abeldebeer/chefling-di-java/README.md

 ### Factory

-The [`Factory` interface](src/main/java/com/cookingfox/chefling/Factory.java) defines one method (`create()`) that is used to create an instance of the provided type.
+The [`Factory` interface](src/main/java/com/cookingfox/chefling/api/Factory.java) defines one method (`createInstance()`) that is used to create an instance of the provided type.
 A Factory is generally used when the type can not be resolved by the Container, for example when its constructor parameters are of a primitive type (boolean, int).
 Using a Factory is more efficient than mapping an instance directly, because it will only be called once it is requested (lazy loaded).

 Example: